Plant Profile Full Sun

 More good news:

-Yellow Coneflower is deer-proof
+Yellow Coneflower is deer-resistant

 And that sums up our guide to planting Yellow Coneflowers!
 These gorgeous, resilient, and bright native flowers offer 4-6 weeks of summer bloom time and lots for pollinators to snack on.
 Leave them alone in the fall and winter and watch them become nature’s bird feeders.
 Plant them alongside other native coneflowers for resilient beauty for years to come.
 Happy planting!